 - Prostatitis (prostate infection)

 - Radiation or chemical-induced cystitis (bladder irritation)

 While gross visible hematuria often prompts patients to seek medical attention; less obvious microscopic hematuria can be just as serious.
 It often has no symptoms and is detected on a urine dipstick test.
 If the dipstick test is positive for blood, the proportion of red blood cells is often determined by examining the urine under a microscope.
 If a microscopic examination finds three or more red blood cells per high power field on two of three specimens, further evaluation to identify a cause is recommended.

-To book an appointment or for more information about Hematuria Treatment, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.
+To book an appointment with one of our expert urologists in Dubai or for more information about Hematuria Treatment in Dubai, call us toll-free on 800 (NOVO) 6686 or click the live chat icon at the bottom of the screen.